Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 7. Support older toddlers and children

-Respondents with older children, including toddlers found that having a partner/ supporter actively involved in the care, routines and admin were all able to rest and sleep more.
+Respondents with older children, including toddlers, found that having a partner/ supporter actively involved in the care, routines, and admin were all able to rest and sleep more.

 These were the 7 main strategies suggested but we want to add in an 8th that may or may not work in your circumstances, and that is calling in other support or considering paid support (if your budget can stretch), if YOU know you cannot provide the support your people need.